Caff1982/linkedin-skill-assessments-quizzes/machine-learning/machine-learning-quiz.md

 - [ ] a type of reinforcement learning where accuracy degrades over time
 - [x] a type of reinforcement learning that focuses on rewards

+[Reference](https://towardsdatascience.com/a-beginners-guide-to-q-learning-c3e2a30a653c#:~:text=Q%2Dlearning%20is%20a%20model,equation(particularly%20Bellman%20equation).&text=Means%20it%20learns%20the%20value,independently%20of%20the%20agent's%20actions)

-[Reference](<https://towardsdatascience.com/a-beginners-guide-to-q-learning-c3e2a30a653c#:~:text=Q%2Dlearning%20is%20a%20model,equation(particularly%20Bellman%20equation).&text=Means%20it%20learns%20the%20value,independently%20of%20the%20agent's%20actions>) **Explanation**:Q-learning is a model-free reinforcement learning algorithm.Q-learning is a values-based learning algorithm.
+**Explanation**: Q-learning is a model-free reinforcement learning algorithm.Q-learning is a values-based learning algorithm.
 Value based algorithms updates the value function based on an equation(particularly Bellman equation).

 #### Q81.
 The data in your model has low bias and low variance.
 How would you expect the data points to be grouped together on the diagram?